 Favorite desserts/recipes: Cheesecake is a huge weakness of mine – as is any baked good involving peanut butter or Oreo cookies.
 My favorite recipes are Paula Deen’s chocolate butter cookies and my grandmother’s cut-out cookies.
-My least favorite treats include carrot cake (though the cream cheese frosting is always delicious) and banana bread.
+My least favorite treats include carrot cake (though the cream cheese frosting is delicious) and banana bread.

 Kitchen must-haves: A Kitchen-Aid stand mixer.
 Trust me, it will change your baking life (and they come in pretty colors! mine is yellow).
 Disposable decorating/piping bags.
-And sprinkles.
-Lots and lots of sprinkles.
+And rainbow sprinkles.

 What intimidates you?
 Bread.
 The thought of making bread from scratch makes me feel a little tight in the chest.
 I’ll get there someday.

 Any advice for the readers of this blog?
 Bake with love.
 It’s cliched, but it’s true.
 Put your heart into it and enjoy it.
 But don’t be afraid to royally, completely, and totally screw up.
 It happens.

 A little bit more about you: I like to take photos, obsess over color, and geek out about science.
 I’m terrified of the ocean.
 I’ve lived in Oshkosh, Madison, Chicago, Milwaukee, and now back to Oshkosh.
 Pineapple is my favorite fruit.
 Morning is my favorite time of day.
 And I do not like carrots, milk, or humid weather.

 Past and Present Contributors: